collective/collective.quickupload/README.txt

 ===========
 This product offers a multiple files upload tool for Plone, with multi selection, drag and drop, and progress bar.
-A pure javacript tool is used on client side, with html5 file fields + ajax upload for modern browsers, and a graceful fallback for other browsers.
+A pure javacript tool is used on client side, with html5 file fields and ajax upload for modern browsers, and a graceful fallback for other browsers.
 You can also choose to replace the javascript with jquery.uploadify, a flashupload based script which could be interesting in rare situations (Plone site for MSIE client's browsers only, without http authentication in front, and no https).